Warren1001/MrLlamaSCStreamInfo/PlugY1.13InstallGuide.md

 #### Because this is for an outdated version of Diablo 2, if you also want to play Battle.net, you will need two separate installations.

-#### Finally, there is [a video guide](https://www.youtube.com/watch?v=czO1LYKytG8) you can use instead of text guide, but people have reported issues with some of the steps he has shown in the guide.
+#### There is [a video guide](https://www.youtube.com/watch?v=czO1LYKytG8) you can use instead of text guide, but people have reported issues with some of the steps he has shown in the guide.
 It is also a little over-complicated.

 1. **You will need to obtain a legacy online installer.**